COMMERCIAL INVESTMENT SALES AND MARKETING

 As a REALTOR® commercial practitioner and member of the National Association of REALTORS®, we have pledged to provide equal professional services to and not discriminate against any person or persons on the basis of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, gender identity, socioeconomic status, or political affiliation.
 Nor do we use harassing speech, hate speech, epithets, or slurs based on race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity. www.nar.realtor

 Welcome to Ileri Commercial at Nitro Realty.
-Ileri Commercial is a locally based, globally connected "Main Street" private practice specializing in the sales, marketing, leasing, and acquisition of commercial income properties, residential income properties, and small business opportunities.
+Ileri Commercial is a locally based, globally connected "Main Street" private practice specializing in the sales, marketing, leasing, and acquisition of commercial income properties, residential income properties, and small business opportunities in the urban core/central city market.
 Our mission is to help our business clients and customers (private investors, stakeholders, small business owners, families, and entrepreneurs) achieve their personal and financial objectives.

 We are business-oriented, nontraditional commercial-investment practitioner members of the National Association of REALTORS® (NAR), sales professional members of the National Association of Sales Professionals (NASP), and other trade associations.
 Our industry memberships demonstrate our commitment to industry best practice standards.
 We collaborate ethically and professionally with clients, customers, and all professionals involved in the brokerage transaction or consulting engagement.